DanielFSeg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Output File

-This part describes all of the data fields in the [tidy.txt](tidy.txt) file.
+This part describes all of the data fields in the [tidydata.txt](tidydata.txt) file.

 ### Identifiers

-- `Subject` - ID of the test subject
+- `subject_id` - ID of the test subject
   - 1 - 30
-- `Activity` - Activity that subjects were performing for the corresponding measurement
+- `activity` - Activity that subjects were performing for the corresponding measurement
   - Walking
   - Walking Upstairs
   - Walking Downstairs